solana-labs/solana-program-library/docs/src/token.md

 Account owners may delegate authority over some or all of their token balance using the `Approve` instruction.
 Delegated authorities may transfer or burn up to the amount they've been delegated.
 Authority delegation may be revoked by the Account's owner via the `Revoke` instruction.

 ### Multisignatures

-M of N multisignatures are supported and can be used in place of Mint owners, or Account owners or delegates.
-Multisignature owners or delegates must be initialized with the `InitializeMultisig` instruction.
+M of N multisignatures are supported and can be used in place of Mint authorities or Account owners or delegates.
+Multisignature authorities must be initialized with the `InitializeMultisig` instruction.
 Initialization specifies the set of N public keys that are valid and the number M of those N that must be present as instruction signers for the authority to be legitimate.